projectcontour/contour/site/content/docs/main/config/request-routing.md

 - `contains` is a string, and checks that the header contains the string. `notcontains` similarly checks that the header does *not* contain the string.

 - `exact` is a string, and checks that the header exactly matches the whole string. `notexact` checks that the header does *not* exactly match the whole string.

+#### Query parameter conditions

+Similar to the `header` conditions, `queryParameter` conditions also require the `name` field to be specified, which represents the name of the query parameter e.g. `search` when the query string looks like `/?search=term` and `term` representing the value.

+There are six operator fields: `exact`, `prefix`, `suffix`, `regex`, `contains` and `present` and a modifier `ignoreCase` which can be used together with all of the operator fields except `regex` and `present`.

+- `exact` is a string, and checks that the query parameter value exactly matches the whole string.

+- `prefix` is a string, and checks that the query parameter value is prefixed by the given value.

+- `suffix` is a string, and checks that the query parameter value is suffixed by the given value.

+- `regex` is a string representing a regular expression, and checks that the query parameter value matches against the given regular expression.

+- `contains` is a string, and checks that the query parameter value contains the given string.

+- `present` is a boolean, and checks that the query parameter is present.
+The value will not be checked.

+- `ignoreCase` is a boolean, and if set to `true` it will enable case insensitive matching for any of the string operator matching methods.

 ## Request Redirection